THE DAY THE CRAYONS QUIT READER’S THEATER 4-5

 Work Session

-• Allow time for students to practice acting out the scenes with their group.
+• Provide time for students to practice embodying these characters using the elements.

-• Circulate the room to assist students as needed.
+• Circulate the room and provide support as needed.

 Closing Reflection